-Cantonese cuisine specifically refers to the cooking styles of the speakers of Cantonese, who live mainly in Guangdong, Macau and Hong Kong.
-There was time when most of the Chinese who immigrated abroad and set up restaurants are Cantonese, so overseas Chinese restaurants serve largely Cantonese dishes, which makes Cantonese cuisine a representative of Chinese food in Western countries.
+Cantonese cuisine specifically refers to the cooking styles of the speakers of Cantonese, who live mainly in Guangdong, Macau, and Hong Kong.
+There was a time when most of the Chinese who immigrated abroad and set up restaurants are Cantonese, so overseas Chinese restaurants serve largely Cantonese dishes, which makes Cantonese cuisine a representative of Chinese food in Western countries.
 Let’s go deep to check out this popular cuisine.

 General Features of Cantonese Cuisine

 Cantonese cuisine pursues the original flavor and umami taste of dishes so it is cooked lightly with mild and fresh flavors - contrary to the spicy and oily Sichuan cuisine.
 Cantonese chefs highlight food’s freshness and they use very little seasonings in cooking.
 You can barely find a spicy dish on a Cantonese menu.

 Why not start your Guangzhou foodie tour with our local guide?